mkotsollaris/mkotsollaris.github.io/content/blog/CWV/index.md

 ![Impact Fraction](CLS_impact_fraction.png)

-In the example above, the initial viewport is `330 pixels` but the secondary frame is `530 pixels` after the first frame transition.
+In the example above, the initial viewport is `330 pixels` but the second frame is `530 pixels` after the first frame transition.
 The impact fraction is `0.6`.
-Note that the unit of measurement is a ratio pixels.
+Note that the unit of measurement is a ratio of pixels.

 ![Distance Fraction](CLS_distance_fraction.png)